Tazetta Daffodils

 8 Y-YYR

 Towering over the tazetta bed every year is Chinita, an original poetaz with a very broad flowers and unusual clear primrose color.
 Pick it early to protect the cup from sunburn, the petals from blanching.
+Downright thrilling in the vase.
 Singular.

 8 W-O